 Read More: Kuta Lombok Bat Cave

 Here’s something a little unique yet again.
 Approximately an hour’s ride from Kuta Lombok is a strange phenomenon that is famous amongst locals.

 As the tide rushes out and waves pound the rocky shores of Nambung Beach, a natural “beach waterfall” appears.
 While it’s not a fresh water waterfall, it’s still a pretty cool spot to check out.
 If you do, make sure you bring a mask and snorkel, as there are literally dozens of turtles swimming around Nambung Beach!

 21. Mekaki Beach

 In my opinion, one of the best beaches in Lombok is Mekaki Beach.
-This beach reminds me a little of those on Nusa Penida, with thick, deep sand and jagged, Jurassic cliffs.
-The water here is seriously blue, however, it can get a little rough when the swell picks up.
+This beach reminds me a little of those on Nusa Penida, with thick, deep sand and jagged, Jurassic cliffs edged by amazing turquoise waters.
+I’m serious- the water here is seriously blue.
+However, it can get a little rough when the swell picks up.

 Mekaki Beach is located on the southern shores of Sekotong, which requires a little long, but well-worth ride if you’re staying in Kuta Lombok.

 Even if you don’t swim, checking out the beach is still one of the best free things to do on Lombok!

 Just before the road to Mekaki Beach is a newly constructed, long, winding coastal road.
 Known as “the new road”, it makes for one of the most scenic drives in Lombok.